okuvshynov/hcl/README.md

 Horizon charts provide a nice balance between information density and clarity in the case of multiple time series.
 Interactive examples of horizon charts can be found on [observable](https://observablehq.com/@d3/horizon-chart-ii) and, specifically for system monitoring, in [Square's cubism](https://square.github.io/cubism/).

-hcl (Horizon CLi) is a command-line application that reads data in CSV format and presents it as an interactive group of horizon charts right in the terminal.
+hcl (Horizon CLi) is a command-line tool for visualizing arbitrary data in horizon format.
-You can think of it as a chart version of a ```less +F``` for numeric CSV data.
+You can think of it as a chart version of a ```less +F``` for numeric data.

 Obvious example of a load monitor: